winashcs/cyber_crime_management_system/README.md

 - **Tkinter:** Python's standard GUI library for creating graphical user interfaces, providing a platform-independent solution for user interaction.
 - **PIL (Pillow):** Python Imaging Library for image processing tasks within the GUI, enhancing visual appeal and usability.
 - **tkcalendar:** Tkinter calendar widget for date selection, ensuring accurate timestamp management and event scheduling.
-- **MySQL:** Relational database management system for storing and retrieving incident data securely, supporting efficient data management and scalability.
+- **SQLite:** Embedded relational database management system for storing and retrieving incident data securely, supporting efficient data management and scalability.

 ## System Architecture
 The architecture of the Cybersecurity Incident Management System is designed to be modular and scalable, comprising the following components:
 - **Graphical User Interface (GUI):** Developed using Tkinter and themed widgets (ttk), providing an intuitive and responsive interface for incident data entry, visualization, and management.
-- **Database Management:** Integration with MySQL database for persistent storage of incident records, ensuring data integrity, reliability, and efficient retrieval.
+- **Database Management:** Integration with SQLite database for persistent storage of incident records, ensuring data integrity, reliability, and efficient retrieval.
 - **Image Processing:** Utilization of PIL (Pillow) library for image handling within the GUI, supporting graphical representation and visualization of incident-related data.
 - **Offline Support:** Implementation of local storage and synchronization mechanisms to facilitate offline operation, enabling seamless data capture and management in environments with limited or intermittent internet connectivity.